mizan42047/blockish/ai-context/blocks/button.ai.md

 - Keep action text short and explicit.
 - Do not invent unsupported icon position values.
 - If icon is not needed, omit `icon` rather than injecting placeholder icon data.
+- Only write `buttonIconSize` when an icon is present.
 - Keep hover transition within practical UI range (commonly `0..1.5` seconds unless user requests otherwise).
 - Use global advanced controls for extra spacing/position only when needed.